 A 10% increase in the 2050 traffic volumes was used to evaluate the proposed designs.
-Table 30 represents the LOS results of the sensitivity analysis; all three alternatives would have movements that operate under failing conditions.
+Table 30 represents the LOS results of the sensitivity analysis; Alternatives 2C and 2D would both reach a LOS D for the 49th Street/I-229 Southbound Ramp intersection, while Alternative 9D would remain a LOS C or better.